3dem/emhub/docs/developer_guide/workers.rst

 Read more about :ref:`EMhub customization here<Customizing EMhub>`.

-After copying the extra files, let's make sure the EMhub server is stopped, as well as the worker running from the previous section.
-We run again the EMhub server (e.g. ``flask run --debug``) to reload the content from ``$EMHUB_INSTANCE/extra``.
-In the worker terminal (with the client environment already configured), we will run:
+After copying the additional files, ensure that the EMhub server is stopped, along with the worker that was running in the previous section.
+Restart the EMhub server by running "flask run --debug" to reload the content from "$EMHUB_INSTANCE/extra".
+In the worker terminal (with the client environment already configured), execute:

 .. code-block:: bash

     python $EMHUB_INSTANCE/extra/test_worker.py

-Now we can click again in the ``New Session`` button from the *Dashboard* page and the session dialog should appear.
-We need to provide an input folder with some data, together with the image pattern and the gain reference image file.
-We also need to select *Scipion* as the workflow and select an output folder.
+Remember to click on the "New Session" button again from the Dashboard page to open the session dialog.
+Make sure to input a folder with data, specify the image pattern, and provide the gain reference image file.
+Also, select "Scipion" as the workflow and choose an output folder.

 .. tab:: New session dialog